adilbaig/pagerduty/README.md

 ----
 This library needs the [curl pecl extension](https://php.net/curl).

-In Ubuntu, install it like so :
+In Ubuntu 16.04, install it like so :

-    sudo apt-get install php5-curl
+    sudo apt install php-curl